esteinig/sketchy/README.md

 ## Setup

-Pull default species sketches into local storage before first use:
+Pull default species sketches into local storage before first use. ~ 2 GB for multiple species and sketch sizes:

 ```
 sketchy pull